Sun1030/sun1030.github.io/README.md

 ## Purpose:

-a.
-Describe the practical steps of how to host and format a resume using Markdown, a Markdown editor, GitHub Pages and Jekyll.
+1. A step-by-step detailed introduction of how to host your own resume page on GitHub Pages.

-b.
-Relate the practical steps described above to the general principles of current Technical Writing, as explained in Andrew Etter's book _Modern Technical Writing_
+2. How do the steps you describe correspond to Andrew Etter's book _Modern Technical Writing_

 ## Content:
 - [Prerequisites](#prerequisites)